 Free Laptops for People with Disabilities

-People with disabilities may be limited to the type of jobs they can do.
-This means that more often than not, they have low incomes that cannot sustain them and their families.
+People with disabilities may be limited in the type of jobs they can do.
+This means that, more often than not, they have low incomes that cannot sustain them and their families.

 17. Jim Mullen Foundation

 A little backstory.
 Jim Mullen was a Chicago cop who was shot in the face while on duty back in the 90s.
 The shooting left him paralyzed from the neck down, and he was gifted Tracer by GIveTech technology.
 This technology allowed Jim to use a computer just like anyone else.